-James Nored talks about Abraham and this great faith in today's video.
-This is a faith that took great trust in God's promises.
-This is a faith that brought the world great blessing.
-And, this is a faith that can be ours:
+James Nored talks about Abraham and his great faith in today's video.
+It is a faith that took great trust in God's promises.
+It is a faith that brought great blessing to the world.
+And, it is a faith that can be ours:

 God has called us — our Father has called you and me — to join him on a similar journey.
 Like Abraham, our journey is a journey of faith.
 We have to trust that God will keep his promises.
 We are called to be a blessing just as Abraham was.
 Notice how Peter challenges us to use God's blessing in our lives to bless others: